Skip to Content

 Message Parameters

 At times, there is a need to convey additional information related to a message between Reactor and the applications.
-In these scenarios, like request and response headers for web_request messages, Reactor payloads can be encoded with parameters.
+In these scenarios, like request and response headers for web_message messages, Reactor payloads can be encoded with parameters.

-// Example of web request with headers bytes memory web_request_payload = abi.encode("GET", "https://docs.reactor.network", ""); bytes memory payload = abi.encode(web_request_payload, ["header.NAME_1", "header.NAME_2"], ["VALUE_1", "VALUE_2"]);
+// Example of web request with headers bytes memory web_message_payload = abi.encode("GET", "https://docs.reactor.network", ""); bytes memory payload = abi.encode(web_message_payload, ["header.NAME_1", "header.NAME_2"], ["VALUE_1", "VALUE_2"]);

 Wait For Finality

-Some applications will want to make sure that the chances of a reorg of blockchain is extremely low, especially when dealing with financial tranasaction or transferring assets between blockchains.
+Some applications will want to make sure that the chances of a reorg of blockchain is extremely low, especially when dealing with financial tranasactions or transferring assets between blockchains.
 These applications can set this flag to true and Reactor will wait until the source blockchain has been finalized before proceeding to process the message and sending the message to the destination blockchain.
 If the application does not require this level of finality, then simple set the flag to false and Reactor will process the message as fast as possible.

 Examples